sanskrit/raw_etexts_english/blogs/manasataramgini/2010/08/2010-08-18_a-tantrika-interpretation-of-vaidika-mantra.md

 man.
 It is here that the deva-s are stationed.
 In this regard we might examine the opinion of the great tAntrika abhinavagupta (tantrAloka 12.6-7; let me repeat it here):
-evaM vishvAdhva saMpUrNaM kAla-vyApAra-chitritaM |
+evaM vishvAdhva saMpUrNaM kAla-vyApAra-chitritam |
 desha-kAla-maya-spanda-sadma dehaM vilokayet |
 tathA vilokyamAno .asau vishvAntar devatA-mayaH |
 dhyeyaH pUjyashcha tarpyashcha tadAviShTo vimuchyate | (tantrAloka